YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Setup and Model

 \subsection{Microwave operation}

-Following Refs.~\cite{Bargerbos2022Jul, Pita-Vidal2023May} we consider the DQD to be in in parallel with a transmon characterized by a Josephson energy, $E_J/\hbar = 13$~GHz and a capacitive energy, $E_C/\hbar=0.2$~GHz, which yields a bare resonance frequency of $\omega_0 = 2\sqrt{2}\sqrt{E_C E_J}/\hbar \approx 5$~GHz.
+Following Refs.~\cite{Bargerbos2022Jul, Pita-Vidal2023May} we consider the DQD to be in parallel with a transmon characterized by a Josephson energy, $E_J/h = 13$~GHz and a capacitive energy, $E_C/h=0.2$~GHz, which yields a bare resonance frequency of $f_0 = 2\sqrt{2}\sqrt{E_C E_J}/h \approx 5$~GHz.
 Transfer of Cooper-pairs across the DQD is restricted by the large dot charging energies, and correspondingly for all DQD states $n$ the supercurrent $I_n(\phi) = \frac{2e}{\hbar}\partial_\phi V_n(\phi) \ll I_c$ with $I_c = 2eE_J/\hbar$.
-Consequently, the application of a flux, $\Phi_B$, between the DQD and transmon Josephson junction exclusively tunes the phase drop across the DQD.
-As such, the joint circuit is characterized by the Hamiltonian,
+Consequently, the application of a flux, $\Phi_B$, between the DQD and transmon Josephson junction exclusively tunes the static phase across the DQD, $\phi_B = 2\pi\Phi_B/\Phi_0$, with $\Phi_0 = h/2e$.
+In experiment $\Phi_B$ can originate either from a small magnetic field or from an inductively coupled wire.
+The joint circuit is thus characterized by the Hamiltonian,